 A dynamic homepage could not come too soon.
 Recent research examining the ways in which students use the Internet to develop their knowledge about a school reveals that the presentation of what the school is about is more important than ever before.
 Web site visitors will leave a site if they cannot find what they are looking for within three or four clicks, according to Stamats, a company that assists colleges and universities to improve their marketing success.
 This is particularly relevant to the Bates’ Web site, which is filled with content that is often hidden.

 Furthermore, a college’s Web site can affect its reputation.
 As part of a multifaceted strategy, (Collier has been) paying close attention to what is written about Bates on Wikipedia as well as Facebook groups.
-The College started Twittering last summer to send out brief tidbits on the going-ons of campus.
+The College [manages a Facebook fan page and] started Twittering last summer to send out brief tidbits on the going-ons of campus.

 Step by step